SkyForgerUK/Project_2_RPSSL/README.md

     - At the top right of the page is a clickable button that brings up a pop-up screen which explaines the rules in written format and with a help of a diagram.
 <br>
 - - To easily access the rules section and close it at any time.
-    - The pop-up button is vissible at all time, tobe reached easely and when open the user can either click on the "x" in the top right corner of the pop-up or click anywhere ousider the pop-up.
+    - The pop-up button is vissible at all time, to be reached easely and when open the user can either click on the "x" in the top right corner of the pop-up or click anywhere ousider the pop-up.
 <details>
   <summary>Pop-up screenshot</summary>